yewstack/docs/src/concepts/html/README.md

   * `html! { "Hello, World" }`
   * `html! { <div>{ "Hell, World" }</div> }`
   * `html! { <div>{ String::from("foo") + "bar" }</div>`
 - Quoted attribute values are taken literally.
-The value is set at compile-time and does not change at runtime.
+The value is set at compile-time and does not change at run-time.
   * `html! { <div> id="bar"</div> }`
 - Unquoted attribute values are interpreted as expressions and therefore have to be valid Rust expressions.
   * `let foo = "bar"; html! { <div id=foo></div> }`